Research & Best Practices

 Assembly work involves placing various components in a housing or enclosure of some form.
 Typically, these are clipped into place, inserted or screwed down, connections are made, and a cover might be fitted over the top.

 These components could all be stored lineside for workers to retrieve from their packaging or fetching them from stores could be part of the assembly task.
-However, gathering all the parts needed for one assembly into a single container or tray, the act of component kitting, is often a more efficient process.
+However, gathering all the parts needed for one assembly into a single container or tray, the act of component kitting, is often a more efficient production process.

 Kitting operations take place in the warehouse or parts storage area.
 It may also be performed by a third-party logistics provider.

 The process starts with an order from the ERP system to assemble a kit, which will go to the assembly floor.
 This kit may have a distinct SKU number within the ERP system.
 Warehouse personnel put the kit together and release it to production.
 In most cases, it is delivered directly to the assembly station.
+Modern technologies can make the kitting process faster and easier.
+For example, barcode scanning speeds up teams’ ability to locate specific parts and automatically update the ERP system to ensure that all parts for the kit are accounted for.
+This also makes it possible to enable lean manufacturing concepts such as just-in-time kitting and point-of-use delivery.

 Kitting in maintenance

 On being assigned the job, the technician picks up the kit, goes to the machine and does the work.
 A difference from assembly kitting is that the kit may include more parts than are needed.
 For example, there could be more seals or fasteners in case small parts are dropped while doing the job.
-These will subsequently be returned to the maintenance stores and need entering back into the parts management system.
+These will subsequently be returned to the maintenance stores and need entering back into the parts inventory management system.
 The same applies to any special tools issued to do the job.

 A variation of the parts kit used in some plants is the “crash cart.”
 This is a rolling cart loaded with all the tools and parts needed to address a particular type of breakdown or to repair a specific model of machine.
 When a crash cart is returned to stores, someone should inventory it and replace parts that were used.